zphang/minimal-llama/README.md

     --lora_rank 8
 ```

-For instance, you can fine-tune LoRA on 65B LLaMA with about 120GB of memory in total (e.g. 15GB each on 8 GPUs) with batch size=1 and sequence length = 512.
+For instance, you can fine-tune LoRA on 65B LLaMA with about 120GB of memory in total (e.g. 15GB each on 8 GPUs, or 60GB on 2 GPUs) with batch size=1 and sequence length = 512.

 ## Misc Notes